AppSecDev/asoc-bamboo-plugin/README.md

    - Select the credentials to use to login to the cloud service

-   - Enter the ID of the application you want to associate your scan with
+   - Enter the ID of the application to associate your scan with

    - Optionally, specify the criteria for whether or not to fail the build when security findings are found